Karunabist/learning/README.md

-# Learning 👀 to solve problems(Matrix and Tensor and operation/function on them)
+# Learning 👀 to solve problems(Tensors and operations/functions on them)

+The Power Of Continuous Learning, Personal Learning Note

 **a.
 The process of learning anything.**

-1. First define space(Input): Space is a collection of tiny elements of a particular domain.
+1. First : define space(Input): Space is a collection of tiny elements of a particular domain.

     It might be the space of
     * letters/words for language,